nghiemtientuan/devstack/README.rst

 Service List
 ------------

-These are the edX services that Devstack can provision, pull, run, attach to, etc.
-Each service is accessible at ``localhost`` on a specific port.
-The table below provides links to the homepage, API root, or API docs of each service, as well as links to the repository where each service's code lives.

 The services marked as ``Default`` are provisioned/pulled/run whenever you run ``make dev.provision`` / ``make dev.pull`` / ``make dev.up``, respectively.